-The Society's vision is to be the first choice for financial services.
-It is committed to remaining a building society because it believes that this is in the best long-term interests of its current and future members.
-The Society's strategy is based on three independent themes:
+The Society's vision is to be the first choice for financial services, and to achieve this, its strategy is based on three independent themes:

-- its members;
+- its members:

 - its people; and

 - its business model.

-While the Society aims primarily to drive its strategy through organic means, it actively seeks other opportunities that offer scale diversification benefits to add value to its members.
+While the Society aims primarily to drive its strategy through organic means, it periodically considers opportunities that offer scale diversification benefits to add value to its members.